hugo-eureka-esr/.github/profile/README.md

 # The Eureka ESR Project

-Eureka is a theme originally created by WANG Chucheng, but appears to have been abandoned.
+Eureka is a [Hugo](https://gohugo.io/) theme originally created by Wang Chucheng, but appears to have been abandoned.
 By forking the theme and its related projects, we aim to bring this beautiful theme back to life.

 ## Goal of this organization